cdelmonte-zg/kafka-streams-demo/README.md

 How to run the FDS Playtoy
 --------------------------------------
+0. Be sure to have at least java 9 SDK installed on your machine

 1. Using the CLI, go in the project root and run the following commands:

 ```